31 July Dinner Ideas that Deserve to Be Eaten Alfresco

-Summer is officially in full swing, and we are here for it.
-The days are long, the beach bag is perpetually packed, and we have a never-ending supply of chilled rosé on hand.
-But between all the boardwalk ice cream cones and baseball game hot dogs, somehow you still have to get dinner on the table—well, at least a few times a week.
-Presenting an easy meal plan for every night in July, so you can get back to the important stuff (unicorn-shaped pool float, we’re looking at you).
+Summer is in full swing, and we are here for it.
+The days are long and we have a never-ending supply of chilled rosé on hand.
+But as much as we want to eat burgers and hot dogs for dinner every night, we also feel compelled to mix it up and take advantage of the rest of the season’s bounty.
+Presenting 31 July dinner ideas for an easy, seasonal meal every night, so you can get back to the important stuff (unicorn-shaped pool float, we’re looking at you).

 July 6: Greek Turkey Burgers with Tzatziki Sauce